 In addition to facilitating a sense of actual presence in the virtual environment, another cardinal feature of a VR training system is the precision in movement kinematics.
 The neuromuscular movement of a task made in virtual environments must be similar to movements in the real environment to ensure the transfer of training benefits to the real-life situation [21].
 In this respect, our developed PhyVirtual system showed neuromuscular dynamics similar to real-world tasks (i.e., similar kinematic patterns and insignificant differences between VET and RET), which showed the effectiveness of the system for real-world sensorimotor rehabilitation and training applications.
-The aberrant finding that the occurrence of peak activation (N-MAV) of only the middle deltoid muscle at Peak 2 instance of the lifting task was significantly different between VETs and RETs (Table II) can be explained by the fact that although both lifting load and technique were same and the dynamics (pace and trajectory) of the lifting were controlled, some differences existed due to subject-specific differences in the lifting dynamics.
+The aberrant finding that the occurrence of peak activation (N-MAV) of only the middle deltoid muscle at Peak 2 instance of the lifting task was significantly different between VETs and RETs (Table I) can be explained by the fact that although both lifting load and technique were same and the dynamics (pace and trajectory) of the lifting were controlled, some differences existed due to subject-specific differences in the lifting dynamics, namely individual differences in movement trajectories (i.e., movement kinematics).